 3. Compatible gear/abilities.
-If one person has everything the guy at REI even mentioned and the other has stuff they just borrowed/bought the day before the trip, there will be a issues.
-It’s important to know personal limits, gear limits, the local environment/weather and how to make in field repairs as well as good basic first aid.
+If one person has everything the guy at REI even mentioned and the other has stuff they just borrowed/bought the day before the trip, there will be issues.
+It’s important to know personal limits, gear limits, the local environment/weather and how to make in-field repairs as well as good basic first aid.
 Being able to set up and take down sleeping quarters and having the right gear for the weather are all really important issues.

 As detrimental to the trip as the under-prepared is the over-packer who has 10 pounds of ‘just in case’ stuff and too much food and gear in general.
 Weight slows the hiker and makes the trip more miserable.
 It’s GREAT to pair up with a novice and help get them on the trail and gain confidence.
-But if the goal is to thru-hike a particular trail and timing is crucial, having an experienced partner who knows their stuff goes a long way to ensure a successful trip.
+But if the goal is to thru-hike a particular trail making time crucial, having an experienced partner who knows their stuff goes a long way to ensure a successful trip.

 6. Pacing.
 Big differences in hiking speed can be miserable for both.
 This can be worked out by just agreeing on a stopping point either for lunch or for the night and both zipping or plodding off.
-Setting a miles per day or per week goal helps-the faster walker knows heading out that only 8 or 10 or 12 miles a day will be enough to get there and that may be enough to slow them down.
+Setting miles per day or per week goal helps-the faster walker knows heading out that only 8 or 10 or 12 miles a day will be enough to get there and that may be enough to slow them down.
 Agree to wait for each other at intersections (the best idea) or at least be sure each person has a map or guidebook and go over the next day’s plan together.

 7. Endurance.
 How long both people can walk.
-Factor in that one person has a knee that may act up on long downhills or other intermittent flareups that may require distance adjustments on the fly.
+Factor in that one person has a knee that may act up on long downhills or other intermittent flare-ups that may require distance adjustments on the fly.

 8. Shelter.
 Unless there is a need to share body heat, sharing a shelter should be avoided.
 Night noises, shuffling, farts, snores, sleep talkers, rolling off the mat, rolling over on each other…EEE.
 Agreeing to set up close enough to hear if the other calls, yet staying far enough apart to avoid too much familiarity is a good idea.
 Ear plugs are another good idea.